ocelot-engineering/covid-imperial-next/README.md

 **Note**

-- E2E testing requires an internet connection since it accesses live data.
+- E2E testing requires an internet connection since it fetches live data.

 ### API Tests

-Ideally there would be tests for API the application depends on rather than blindly trusting a source we don't own.
+Ideally there would be tests for API dependency on rather than blindly trusting a data source we don't own.

 - These tests should be built from scripts used during exploration of the API.
-- Unfortunately, exploration was very ad-hoc in this case and no scripts were saved.
+- Unfortunately, exploration was very ad-hoc and no scripts were saved.
 (This is noted as a [lesson for next time](#lessons-for-next-time))

 ### Going Further